 Heat lemons well before squeezing and there will be double the quantity of juice.

 A few grains of rice placed in the bottom of a salt cellar will keep salt from sticking in damp weather.
+You'll find this helpful kitchen tip very useful.

 Add one-quarter teaspoon baking soda to cranberries while cooking and they will not require much sugar.

 To keep juice from running out of fruit pies, insert a small cornucopia (cone) of white note paper into the center of the pie so that it is about twice the height of the pie.
+This is a helpful kitchen tip that Grandma often used when baking pies.

 When separating eggs, if you drop a portion of egg yolk into the whites, moisten a cloth with cold water, touch to the yolk, and it will adhere to it.